Trinity College Dublin

-Trinity College Dublin (Coláiste na Tríonóide, Baile Átha Cliath), officially branded by the board as Trinity College, the University of Dublin, and by decree as The College of the Holy and Undivided Trinity of Queen Elizabeth near Dublin, is the sole constituent college of the University of Dublin in the Republic of Ireland.
-Founded by Queen Elizabeth I in 1592 through a royal charter, it is one of the extant seven ancient universities of Great Britain and Ireland.
-As Ireland's oldest university in continuous operation, Trinity contributed to Irish literature during the Victorian and Georgian eras and played a notable role in the recognition of Dublin as a UNESCO City of Literature.
+The College of the Holy and Undivided Trinity of Queen Elizabeth near Dublin, branded by the board as Trinity College, the University of Dublin, and officially incorporated as Trinity College Dublin (TCD; Coláiste na Tríonóide, Baile Átha Cliath), is the sole constituent college of the University of Dublin in Ireland.
+Founded in 1592 by Queen Elizabeth I through a royal charter, it is one of the seven ancient universities of Great Britain and Ireland.
+As Ireland's oldest university, Trinity contributed to Irish literature during the Victorian and Georgian eras and played a notable role in the recognition of Dublin as a UNESCO City of Literature.

 Trinity was established to consolidate the rule of the Tudor monarchy in Ireland, with Provost Adam Loftus christening it after Trinity College, Cambridge.
 Built on the site of the former Priory of All Hallows demolished by King Henry VIII, it was the Protestant university of the Ascendancy ruling elite for over two centuries, and was therefore associated with social elitism for most of its history.
 Trinity has three faculties comprising 25 schools, and affiliated institutions include the Royal Irish Academy of Music, the Lir Academy, and the Irish School of Ecumenics.
 It is a member of LERU and the Coimbra Group.
-Trinity College Dublin is one of the two sister colleges of both Oriel College, Oxford, and St John's College, Cambridge, and through mutual incorporation, the three universities have retained an academic partnership (Oxon, Cantab, and Dubl) since 1636.
+Trinity College Dublin is one of the two sister colleges of both Oriel College, Oxford, and St John's College, Cambridge, and through mutual incorporation, the three universities have retained an academic partnership since 1636.

-The college contains several landmarks such as the Campanile, the GMB, and The Rubrics, as well as the historic Old Library.
-Trinity's legal deposit library serves both Ireland and the United Kingdom, and has housed the Book of Kells since 1661, the Brian Boru harp since 1782, and a copy of the Proclamation of the Irish Republic since 1916.
-A major destination in Ireland's tourism, the college receives over two million visitors annually, and has been used as a location in movies and novels.
-Trinity also houses the world's oldest student society, The Hist, which was founded in 1770.
+The college contains several landmarks such as the Campanile, the Graduates Memorial Building, and The Rubrics.
+The 16th century Trinity library is a legal deposit library that serves both Ireland and the United Kingdom, and has housed the Book of Kells since 1661, the Trinity College harp since 1782, and a copy of the Proclamation of the Irish Republic since 1916.
+A major destination in Ireland's tourism, the college grounds receive over two million visitors annually, and has been used as a location in movies and novels.
+Trinity is also home to the world's oldest chairs in French, German, Irish, and English literature, as well as the world's oldest student society, The Hist, which was founded in 1770.

-Notable alumni of the university include literary figures Oscar Wilde, Bram Stoker, Jonathan Swift, Samuel Beckett, Sheridan Le Fanu, Oliver Goldsmith, J. M. Synge, and William Congreve; philosophers George Berkeley and Edmund Burke; the writers of the Game of Thrones TV series; and the recipients of literary awards such as the Nobel Prize, Booker Prize, and Pulitzer Prize.
-Alumni invented the binaural stethoscope, steam turbine, and hypodermic needle; performed the first artificial nuclear transmutation; pioneered leprosy cure, seismology, radiotherapy, and linear algebra; and coined the term electron.
-Trinity is affiliated with 14 Chief Justices and four Presidents of Ireland; eight Nobel laureates; and five Victoria Cross and six Copley Medal recipients.